andreock/Bruce_Wiki/Develop-with-Bruce.md

 ## Dependencies

-If you need to install a new library, you have to choices:
+If you need to install a new library, you have two choices:
 1. use `pio` package manager
 2. add your custom library in `lib/`